 1410.03(3) Intelligent Transportation Systems

-The objective of Intelligent Transportation Systems (ITS) is to make more efficient use of our transportation network.
+The objective of Intelligent Transportation Systems (ITS), which is a subcategory of Transportation Systems Management and Operations (TSMO) strategy, is to make more efficient use of our transportation network.
 This is done by collecting data, managing traffic, and relaying information to the motoring public.

 It is important that an ITS system be incorporated into the HOV project and that the HOV facility fully utilize the ITS features available.
 This includes providing a strategy of incident management since vehicle breakdowns and crashes have a significant impact on the efficient operation of the HOV facilities.
 (For more information on ITS, see Chapter 1050.)